V (2021 film)

 V is a 2021 Indian Tamil-language horror drama film directed by DaVinci Saravanan and starring Raaghav and Luthiya in the lead roles.
 Produced by Roopesh Kumar, it was released on 8 January 2021.

-Production

-The film was shot in 2015, with an audio launch event held in Chennai during September 2015.
-Actors from the Tamil film industry such as Bobby Simha and Abi Saravanan attended the event.

 Release and reception

 The film was released across theatres in Tamil Nadu on 8 January 2021.
 National film critic Malini Mannath noted "surprisingly it managed to deliver much more than what one would have expected", adding "with hardly any lagging moments or wasted shots, the crisp story telling keeps one occupied for the most part".
 A reviewer from Maalai Malar noted that the film was "different".
 A review from film portal Film News 24x7 was also positive.